feathersjs/feathers/website/content/api/errors.md

 - 503: `Unavailable`

 ::tip
-All of the Feathers core modules and most plugins and database adapters automatically emit the appropriate Feathers errors for you.
-For example, most of the database adapters will already send `Conflict` or `Unprocessable` errors on validation errors.
+All of the Feathers core modules and most plugins automatically emit the appropriate Feathers errors for you.
 ::

 Feathers errors contain the following fields: